opengovfoundation/madison/database/seeds/pages/faq.md

 Contact your elected officials.
 Madison is built for democracies everywhere, at any level of government.
 Spread the word!

-If you’re a developer, fork Madison [on Github](https://github.com/opengovfoundation/madison).
+If you're a developer, fork Madison [on Github](https://github.com/opengovfoundation/madison).
 Pull requests welcome!

 **How can I bring Madison to my local and state government?**